charlielito/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image13]

 For this last image, the model predicted a 80km/h speed limit sign with a low probability, i.e. 32.8 %.
-The top five soft max probabilities correspond all to speed limit sign, being the third max probability the right prediction (approx 14%).
+The top five softmax probabilities correspond all to speed limit sign, being the third max probability the right prediction (approx 14%).
 This is interesting since the model is not sure of which of the speed limit signs this image belongs to.
 This can be, again, because the sign is small in comparison with the rest of the image, and in the train set not images like this appear.

 ![alt text][image14]